benmarch/angular-ui-tour/README.md

 Check out the live demo [here](http://benmarch.github.io/angular-ui-tour).

+**IMPORTANT!!** This does not yet work with Angular UI Bootstrap 2.0.0 or later!
+Follow [#66](https://github.com/benmarch/angular-ui-tour/issues/66) for details.

 ## Getting Started
 *It is highly recommended that you use Bower and Wiredep to install this plugin for now.
 I am working on making it (and its dependencies) available through NPM, but I don't believe it works yet.*